Osaka Prefecture

 • Yagura have beautifully detailed tapestries on their sides.

-Danjiri festivals are a great experience, as well as tried and true part of Osaka’s rich culture.
-Even the smallest cities take great pride in this opportunity to highlight their histories and folklore.
-Their pride and enthusiasm for these festivals will ensure this tradition for many years to come.
+Danjiri festivals offer a wonderful experience and are a cherished part of Osaka’s rich culture.
+Even the smallest towns take great pride in using these events to showcase their histories and folklore.
+The enthusiasm and pride that communities have for these festivals will help ensure that this tradition continues for many years to come.

 Leave a Reply